Skip to main content

 3. Set database connection URL

-The connection to your database and the Pulse API key are configured via environment variables in a .env file.
+The connection to your database is configured via an environment variable in a .env file.

 First, rename the existing .env.example file to just .env: